brandon-gong/pico/README.md

 ## How does it compare to other graphics libraries?
 Pico is a toy.
-It (by design) lacks incredibly useful drawing functions for cicles, lines, triangles, text, etc. that any other reasonable graphics library would have (e.g. Processing, OpenFrameworks).
+It (by design) lacks incredibly useful drawing functions for circles, lines, triangles, text, etc. that any other reasonable graphics library would have (e.g. Processing, OpenFrameworks).